 The companies below are not the only options out there.
 In some cities, your local grocery store might even offer a delivery service.

 We’ve personally used Thrive Market, Azure Standard, and Imperfect Produce for grocery delivery and I recommend each of them.
 Do you have a different online grocery store that you use?
 I’d love to hear about where you get your groceries in the comments below.

 What can online grocery shopping do for me?

 We’re all busy.
 And no matter how much meal planning we do…if we don’t make it to the grocery store, we won’t be cooking a meal at home.
-We’ll be dining in or doing take out.
+We’ll be eating out or doing take out.